Skip to content

 What are parabens?

 Parabens are a group of synthetic preservatives used in cosmetics, medicines, and hygiene products.
-Chemically, they are esters of p-hydroxybenzoic acid , and their main function is to protect the product against the growth of microorganisms: bacteria, yeast, and mold.
+Chemically, they are esters of p-hydroxybenzoic acid, and their main function is to protect the product from the growth of microorganisms: bacteria, yeasts, and molds.

 The most common parabens in cosmetics are:

-Parabens began being used in cosmetics as early as the 1930s.
-For decades, they were considered among the most stable and effective preservatives – particularly well-tolerated by the skin compared to many other preservatives.
+Parabens began to be used in cosmetics as early as the 1930s.
+For decades, they were considered one of the most stable and effective preservatives – particularly well-tolerated by the skin compared to many other preserving substances.

 Paraben-free cosmetics